garrettbear/money-map/README.md

 ## 🔥 🔥 🔥

-Like Elon Musk, you must have burned up all your money like rocket fuel (hence the name Money Rocket) from the Heavy Falcon.
+Like Elon Musk, you must have burned up all your money like rocket fuel from the Heavy Falcon.
+(Hence the name Money Rocket)

 ![Heavy Falcon](https://media.giphy.com/media/xUOwFXsOiRuzWfi2xq/giphy.gif "The Heavy Falcon Rocket")